wp-plugins/xpert-accordion/readme.txt

 * Xpert Accordion is responsive and friendly to any mobile devices
 * Limitless accordion anywhere in the theme
+* Ability to open any accordion by default
 * Use via short-codes
 * Numerous preset styles
 * Draggable accordion items for easy sorting